 Infrastructural funding and traffic control in Stockholm and Gothenburg is managed using a congestion tax.
 There are no tolls and cars passing into the cities are registered automatically.
 If you are renting a car that is registered in Sweden this tax is usually either included or paid together with the final rental bill, ask your rental company to make sure what policy they are using.
-If you are bringing your own car, registered outside of Sweden, you don’t need to worry about the congestion tax.
+If you are bringing your own car, registered outside of Sweden, an invoice should be automatically sent to the owner of the vehicle.

 Ferries are used in many parts of Sweden to reach islands in the archipelago or to cross rivers and straits.
 They will typically charge a small fee before driving aboard, but do not require any special admittance.

 Getting fuel in Sweden is usually not a big issue.
 Most gas and petrol stations have automatic pumps where you can pay with either a debit or credit card, as well as a manned store where they also accept cash payment.
 However, there are also unmanned fueling stations where cash can’t be used, so a debit/credit card with a smart chip is highly recommended when visiting Sweden (not only for fueling purposes).
 In fact, many Swedes rarely even carry cash.